 You’ve spent months evaluating vendors, only to get to implementation and something goes south.
 Users don’t adopt it, the vendors have over-promised and under-delivered, or a crucial stakeholder was missed during the software selection process.

 You’re not alone!
-At Olive, constantly hear the same story about the painful process of selecting enterprise software.
-Many CIOs tell us that they all follow the same rigid and dated waterfall process; going to the big analyst sites, picking the top few solutions, then shoe-horning the one that seems to be the best fit.
+At Olive, we constantly hear the same story about the painful process of selecting enterprise software.
+Many CIOs and consultants tell us that they all follow the same rigid and dated waterfall process; going to the big analyst sites, picking the top few solutions, then shoe-horning the one that seems to be the best fit.
 Our approach to the software selection process software is; lead with the business needs first.

 The Traditional Waterfall Software Selection Process

 Gone are the days when you had to have systems built for specific problems.
 Now, there is an off-the-shelf enterprise software solution for almost every business process, automating and innovating standard work practices.
 With so many on the market, finding the right solution for your unique business needs can be like finding a needle in a haystack.
 Because of this, the nightmare process of buying business software is often avoided, shortened, or key steps skipped over.
 The reason for the process is to ensure you make the right choice.
 This traditional waterfall process of determining needs, and comparing them to solution options is difficult , but skipping over this due diligence and going straight to the solutions, never ends well.

 We’ve outlined our recommended process below to help you find your best-match solution.

 Olive’s Software Selection Process

 1. Discovery – Determine a business case for the solution required